Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type: Gromov-Hausdorff collapse of K3 surfaces

 \begin{Fac} Let $X$ be a possibly ADE singular K3 surface and let $e\in IH^{2}(X,\Z)$ be a primitive isotropic element.
 If $e$ belongs to the closure of the K\"ahler cone, then there exists an elliptic fibration $X\to \mathbb{P}^1$ with the fiber class $e$. \end{Fac}

-For the proof of Fact~\ref{bp.free}, we refer to the recent textbook \cite[3.10]{Huy} for instance.
+For the proof of Fact~\ref{bp.free}, we refer to the recent textbook \cite[Chapter II, 3.10]{Huy} for instance.
 In \textit{op.cit.}, projectivity and smoothness of $X$ are assumed.
 Nevertheless, for smooth $X$, its proof extends to above analytic statement verbatim, once we replace the use of ample class by K\"ahler class.
+Indeed, what is needed is the existence of uniform positive lower bound of the degree of $(-2)$-curves along the fixed K\"ahler class, which simply follows from the fact that $(-2)$-curves cannot accumulate in the closure of the positive cone.
 Furthermore, the case for general ADE singular K3 surface is directly reduced to that of the minimal resolution.

 \begin{Fac} Let $X_i\ (i=1,2)$ be a K3 surface with a holomorphic volume form $\Omega_i$.
 Let $e_i\in H^2(X_i,\Z)$ be a primitive isotropic element and write $\pi_i\colon X_i\to \mathbb{P}^1$ for an elliptic fibration with fiber class $e_i$.
 If there exists an isomorphism (isometry) $\iota\colon H^2(X_1,\Z)\to H^2(X_2,\Z)$ such that $\iota(e_1)=e_2$ and $\iota([\Omega_1])\in \C[\Omega_2]+\C e_2$, then the relative Jacobians of $f_i$ are isomorphic (over $\mathbb{P}^{1}$) with each other. \end{Fac}